genomicsclass/leanpub/manuscript/power_calculations.md

 ![plot of chunk unnamed-chunk-12](images/power_calculations-unnamed-chunk-12-1.png)

 Similarly if we change the level `alpha` at which we reject, power changes.
 The smaller I want the chance of type I error to be, the less power I will have.
-We can see this by writing similar code but keeping {$$}N {/$$}fixed and considering several values of `alpha`
+We can see this by writing similar code but keeping {$$}N {/$$} fixed and considering several values of `alpha`

 ```r